SMAIZEAL25/NewSchoolMgtAPI_Modification/README.md

  Overview
 The New School Management API is a backend system built with ASP.NET Core Web API designed to manage student records, course registrations, and administrative operations in a school.
-It demonstrates clean architecture, separation of concerns, and asynchronous CRUD operations using Entity Framework Core and Repository Pattern.
+It demonstrates clean architecture, separation of concerns, and asynchronous CRUD operations using Entity Framework Core and the Repository Pattern.

  Technology Stack
 Category	Tools & Frameworks